oracle-terraform-modules/terraform-oci-oke/docs/src/guide/cluster_addons.md

 Cluster add-on removal (using the `cluster_addons_to_remove` variable) requires the creation of the operator host.

+If the operator host is not provisioned, it is possible to customize the essential add-ons configuration and prevent the pods from being scheduled.
+For example, using this approach you can install a custom CNI & KubeProxy replacement.

 **Note**: For the cluster autoscaler you should choose **only one** of the options:
 - the stand-alone cluster-autoscaler deployment, using the [extension module](./extensions_cluster_autoscaler.md)
 - the cluster-autoscaler add-on